-ARABIC II (FL 5020) One credit, one year GRADES 10-12

-Global Studies and World Languages Academy, Tallwood High School only
+MANDARIN CHINESE II GRADES 10-12 (Global Studies and World Languages Academy-Tallwood High School only) One credit, One year (FL 5820)

 Counselors are available to assist parents and students with course selections and career planning.
 Parents may arrange to meet with the counselor by calling the school's guidance department.